nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Parameters

-* sdr: handle to the ION SDR obtained through `ionAttach` or `bp_attach`
+* `sdr`: handle to the ION SDR obtained through `ionAttach` or `bp_attach`
-* from: pointer to the location where size number of bytes of data are to be copied into the allocated space in the SDR
+* `*from`: pointer to the location where size number of bytes of data are to be copied into the allocated space in the SDR
-* size: size of the block to allocate
+* `size`: size of the block to allocate

 Return Value

-* *address of the allocated space*: success; the requested space has been allocated and populated with the *size* number of bytes from memory location *from*
+* address of the allocated space: success
-* `0`: unable to allocate
+* 0: unable to allocate

 Example Call